zendframework/zend-expressive-migration/README.md

 | zend-stratigility                                 | 3.0.0   |

-## What that tool actually is doing?
+## What does the tool do?

-There must be `composer.json` in your application directory and the file must be writable by the script.
+In order to operate, the tool requires that the application directory contains a `composer.json` file, and that this file is writable by the script.

-First we try to detect currently used expressive version.
-If detected version is not 2.X script exits and no any action will be preformed.
+Next, it attempts to detect the currently used Expressive version.
+If the version detected is not a 2.X version, the script will exit without performing any changes.

-**Then magic begins...**
+It then performs the following steps:

-1. Removes `vendor` directory.
+1. Removes the `vendor` directory.

-2. Installs current dependencies: `composer install`.
+2. Installs current dependencies using `composer install`.

-3. Analyzes composer.lock to find all packages which depends on expressive packages.
+3. Analyzes `composer.lock` to identify all packages which depends on Expressive packages.

-4. Removes all installed expressive packages and packages which depends on them.
+4. Removes all installed Expressive packages and packages that depend on them.

-5. Updates all remaining packages: `composer update`.
+5. Updates all remaining packages using `composer update`.

-6. Requires all expressive packages previously installed (packages `zendframework/zend-component-installer` and `zendframework/zend-expressive-tooling` will be added to `require-dev` section even if these were not installed before).
+6. Requires all Expressive packages previously installed, adding the packages `zendframework/zend-component-installer` and `zendframework/zend-expressive-tooling` as development packages if they were not previously installed.

-7. Requires all dependent packages installed previously (this step may fail in case some of external packages are not compatible with Expressive v3).
+7. Requires all packages installed previously that were dependent on Expressive.
+   **This step may fail** in situations where external packages are not yet compatible with Expressive v3 or its required libraries.

 8. Updates `config/pipeline.php`:
-   a. adds function wrapper;
-   b. adds strict type declaration on top of the file;
+   1. adds strict type declarations to the top of the file;
-   c. updates middlewares:
+   2. adds a function wrapper (as is done in the version 3 skeleton);
+   3. updates the following middleware:
-      - `pipeRoutingMiddleware` to `Zend\Expressive\Router\Middleware\RouteMiddleware`,
+      - `pipeRoutingMiddleware` becomes a `pipe()` statement referencing `Zend\Expressive\Router\Middleware\RouteMiddleware`.
-      - `pipeDispatchMiddleware` to `Zend\Expressive\Router\Middleware\DispatchMiddleware`,
+      - `pipeDispatchMiddleware` becomes a `pipe()` statement referencing `Zend\Expressive\Router\Middleware\DispatchMiddleware`,
-      - `Zend\Expressive\Middleware\NotFoundHandler` to `Zend\Expressive\Handler\NotFoundHandler`,
+      - Referenes to `Zend\Expressive\Middleware\NotFoundHandler` become `Zend\Expressive\Handler\NotFoundHandler`,
-      - `Zend\Expressive\Middleware\ImplicitHeadMiddleware` to `Zend\Expressive\Router\Middleware\ImplicitHeadMiddleware`,
+      - References to `Zend\Expressive\Middleware\ImplicitHeadMiddleware` become `Zend\Expressive\Router\Middleware\ImplicitHeadMiddleware`,
-      - `Zend\Expressive\Middleware\ImplicitOptionsMiddleware` to `Zend\Expressive\Router\Middleware\ImplicitOptionsMiddleware`,
+      - References to `Zend\Expressive\Middleware\ImplicitOptionsMiddleware` become `Zend\Expressive\Router\Middleware\ImplicitOptionsMiddleware`,

-   d. pipes `Zend\Expressive\Router\Middleware\MethodNotAllowedMiddleware` after `Implicit*Middleware` (or if these are not piped after `Zend\Expressive\Router\Middleware\PathBasedRoutingMiddleware`).
+   4. pipes `Zend\Expressive\Router\Middleware\MethodNotAllowedMiddleware` after
+      `Implicit*Middleware` (or if these are not piped, after `Zend\Expressive\Router\Middleware\RouteMiddleware`).

 9. Updates `config/routes.php`:
-   a. adds function wrapper;
-   b. adds strict type declaration on top of the file.
+   1. adds strict type declaration on top of the file;
+   2. adds a function wrapper (as is done in the version 3 skeleton).

-10. Replaces `public/index.php` with the latest version from skeleton.
+10. Replaces `public/index.php` with the latest version from the v3 skeleton.

-11. Updates container configuration if `pimple` or `Aura.Di` were used (`config/container.php`) from the latest skeleton version:
+11. Updates container configuration if `pimple` or `Aura.Di` were used (`config/container.php`) from the latest skeleton version.
+Additionally, it does the following:
-    - `pimple`: package `xtreamwayz/pimple-container-interop` is replaced by `zendframework/zend-pimple-config`;
+    - For `pimple`: the package `xtreamwayz/pimple-container-interop` is replaced by `zendframework/zend-pimple-config`.
-    - `Aura.Di`: package `zendframework/zend-auradi-config` is installed.
+    - For `Aura.Di`: the package `aura/di` is replaced by `zendframework/zend-auradi-config`.

-12. Migrates interop middlewares to PSR-11 middlewares (script asks to provide path to source directory, default `src`).

-13. Migrates middlewares to handler requests (only if delegator is not used) (script asks to provide path to action middlewares).
+12. Migrates http-interop middleware to PSR-15 middleware using `./vendor/bin/expressive migrate:interop-middleware`.

+13. Migrates PSR-15 middleware to PSR-15 request handlers using
+    `./vendor/bin/expressive migrate:middleware-to-request-handler`.

-14. Runs CS aut-fixer if script `vendor/bin/phpcbf` is available.
+14. Runs `./vendor/bin/phpcbf` if it is available.

-15. DONE!

-## What to do after migration?
+## What should you do after migration?

-You need update your tests to use PSR-11 middlewares instead of interop middlewares.
+You will need to update your tests to use PSR-15 middleware instead of http-interop middleware.
 This step is not done automatically because _it is too complicated_.
-We can easily change imported classes but unfortunately it's really hard to find all `handle` usages.
+We can easily change imported classes, but unfortunately test strategies and mocking strategies vary widely, and detecting all http-interop variants makes this even more difficult.

-Please compare diff to manually verify all changes.
-It is possible that in some edge case script is not going to work correctly.
-Depends how many modifications to the original skeleton you have provided.
+Please manually compare and verify all changes made.
+It is possible that in some edge cases, the script will not work correctly.
+This will depend primarily on the number of modifications you have made to the original skeleton.

-You can also import classes and improve formatting in files `config/pipeline.php` and `config/routes.php`.

-> NOTE:
+> #### Configuration-driven pipelines and routes
 >
-> Script does not work currently with Application delegator.
+> The script does not work currently make any modifications to pipeline and
+> route configuration; these will need to be updated manually.